FPO Full Form-Follow on Public Offering

 FPOs are categorized into two main types:

-1. Dilutive FPO: In a dilutive FPO, a company issues new shares, increasing the total number of shares in circulation.
+• Dilutive FPO: The company issues new shares, increasing the total number of shares in circulation.
 This often leads to a decrease in the value of existing shares due to stock dilution.
-However, the additional funds raised can be used for business expansion, reducing debt, or other corporate initiatives.
+The funds raised can be used for business expansion, reducing debt, or other corporate initiatives.

-2. Non-Dilutive FPO: In a non-dilutive FPO, existing shareholders (such as company insiders or early investors) sell their shares to the public.
-Since no new shares are created, this type of offering does not dilute existing shareholders' ownership.
+• Non-Dilutive FPO: Existing shareholders (such as company insiders or early investors) sell their shares to the public.
+Since no new shares are created, this type does not dilute existing shareholders’ ownership.
 It is often used when major stakeholders wish to liquidate a portion of their holdings.

 How an FPO Differs from an IPO